 The Group was granted approval to use Method 2 Deduction and Aggregation (D&A) with local statutory equivalence for certain firms.
-As at 31 December 2022 this approach applies to the following companies:
+As at 31 December 2023 this approach applies to the following companies:

-- Banner Life Insurance Company (Banner Life); - William Penn Life Insurance of New York (William Penn); - · First British Vermont Reinsurance Company II; - First British Vermont Reinsurance Company III; - First British Bermuda Reinsurance Company III Limited; - · Legal & General Reinsurance Company No.2 Limited; and - Legal & General America Reinsurance Limited (new subsidiary incorporated in 2022).
+- Banner Life Insurance Company (Banner Life); - William Penn Life Insurance of New York (William Penn); - First British Vermont Reinsurance Company II; - First British Vermont Reinsurance Company III; - First British Bermuda Reinsurance Company III Limited; - First British Vermont Reinsurance Company IV Limited; - Legal & General Reinsurance Company No.2 Limited; and - Legal & General America Reinsurance Limited.

-These companies, which are fully consolidated in the IFRS group balance sheet, have been deconsolidated under Solvency II, and included as participations with a local regulatory value.
+These companies, which are fully consolidated in the IFRS Group balance sheet, have been deconsolidated under Solvency II, and included as participations with a local regulatory value.

-The impact of reclassifying the D&A firms as participations, along with the adjustment in net value, was a decrease in net assets of £141m (2021: increase of £197m) under Solvency II.
+The impact of reclassifying the D&A firms as participations, along with the adjustment in net value, was an increase in net assets of £433m (2022: increase of £638m) under Solvency II.